Qinqin-Xie/Jinhua-scRNAseq/README.md

 ## Overview

-The intestine plays a central role in nutrient metabolism and the pathophysiology of obesity through the coordinated activity of diverse cell types.
-However, its developmental dynamics and cell-type-specific metabolic programs remain poorly understood at single-cell resolution.
-Here, we construct  a high-resolution single-cell atlas of the intestinal mucosa in Jinhua pigs (n=25), a translational model for obesity research, capturing spatial and temporal heterogeneity across multiple developmental stages and anatomical sites.
-We profiled 168,759 cells and identified 36 distinct cell types, including epithelial, B, and T cells.
-Our analysis reveals dynamic changes in cellular function, highlighting enterocytes as central mediators of age- and region-specific metabolic program.
-Notably, we identify PCK1 as a previously uncharacterized, spatiotemporal heterogeneous gene of gluconeogenic pathways and obesity-associated traits in both pigs and humans.
-Functional validation demonstrates that PCK1 modulates carbohydrate metabolism via the TCA cycle and pentose phosphate pathway in enterocytes.
-Furthermore, comparative analyses suggest that neonatal pigs closely recapitulate human small intestinal biology, offering a robust model for metabolic studies.
-Collectively, our work provides a foundational resource for understanding intestinal metabolic maturation and its implications for age-related metabolic disorders.
+Understanding how intestinal development shapes whole-body metabolism is essential for explaining age-dependent susceptibility to obesity.
+Here, we generate the most comprehensive dynamic single-cell atlas of the Jinhua pig intestine (n=25, k=168,759), capturing spatial and temporal heterogeneity, and resolve "Cell-Tissue-Individual" dynamic metabolic states from enterocytes with phenotypic and multi-omics datasets.
+Functional validation demonstrates that PCK1 acts as a spatiotemporal metabolic regulator, coordinating glycolysis/gluconeogenesis and intersecting with the TCA and pentose phosphate pathways.
+Cross-tissue analysis provides an insight into the PCK1-centered metabolic multi-organ axis, potentially linked to cholesterol transport and systemic metabolism.
+Cross-species analysis further highlights an unrecognized influence of PCK1 on obesity susceptibility in both pigs and humans.
+Furthermore, comparative analysis suggests a close recapitulation in small intestinal biology between neonatal pigs and humans, offering a robust model for metabolic studies.
+Overall, these results provide a dynamic cellular framework for understanding intestinal development and metabolism, uncover a conserved PCK1-centered metabolic axis underlying obesity risk, and offer a powerful pig-based platform for studying metabolic disorders.

 ## Workflow

 The analyses contained in our work:

-- Integrated single-cell atlas of JH intestine across developmental stages.
+- JPISCA: Integrated single-cell atlas of JH intestine across developmental stages.
-- Regional and temporal regulation of enterocytes and colonocytes in metabolic characteristics.
+- Regional and temporal regulation of enterocytes and colonocytes in metabolic characteristics
-- Spatiotemporal genes linking carbohydrate metabolism and obesity traits.
+- Spatiotemporal genes linking carbohydrate metabolism and obesity traits
+- PCK1 affects G/G, TCA, and PPP in aged pig intestines and vitro enterocytes。
-- Intestinal PCK1 gene regulates obesity traits in pigs and humans: multi-omics evidence of genetic variation and causal relationship.
+- Intestinal PCK1 gene engages multicellular ecosystem and obesity regulation: multi-omics evidence of genetic variation and causal relationship.
-- Regional and temporal expression of PCK1 is associated with G/G, TCA, and PPP in aged pig intestines.
-- PCK1 affects G/G, TCA, and PPP activities in intestinal enterocytes in vitro.
 - Application of cross-species intestinal models, taking enterocytes and colonocytes as examples.

 ## Data source

 All single-cell datasets were available for interactive exploration and download in our interactive web portal (http://alphaindex.zju.edu.cn/PigCellDB).
-Genomic data was collected from PHARP (http://alphaindex.zju.edu.cn/PHARP).
+Genomic datasets were collected from PHARP (http://alphaindex.zju.edu.cn/PHARP).
 All other data of different formats were available from the corresponding author upon reasonable request.
 Source data are provided with this paper.
-The code generated during this study will be available at Github https://github.com/Qinqin-Xie/Jinhua-scRNAseq.
+The code generated during this study will be available at GitHub https://github.com/Qinqin-Xie/Jinhua-scRNAseq.

 ## License